Key dates (2020)

 - A modified version of the project

 The Committee may recommend to commit funding on condition that projects receive necessary permits and approvals and funds anticipated from other sources.
 The CPC also reserves the right to attach conditions to its recommendations, such as conservation or preservation restrictions or public access agreements, and to include any specifications the CPC deems appropriate to ensure CPA compliance and project performance.
 All land acquired with CPA funds must be perpetually preserved for the purpose for which it was acquired.
 Historic preservation projects must be in compliance with the Secretary of Interior Standards for Historic Preservation, where applicable.
-Applicants should coordinate with the CPA coordinator to be aware of conditions that may be applicable to their projects.
+Applicants should coordinate with the CPA Manager to be aware of conditions that may be applicable to their projects.

 If the applicant wishes to request substantial changes to the conditions placed on the funding recommendation, this will need to be reviewed and approved by the CPC prior to submission to City Council.